determined-ai/determined/docs/manage/security/rbac.rst

 .. warning::

-   If you are looking to enable RBAC on an existing Determined installation, please see the :ref:`migration guide below <rbac-migrate-existing>`.
+   If you want to enable RBAC on an existing Determined installation, consult the :ref:`migration guide <rbac-migrate-existing>`.

 By default, a Determined installation comes with role-based access control disabled.
 To enable RBAC, set the following option in the master config: